All You Can Read Without a Library Card

 Thank you to the security people who could tell the difference between an idiot and a spy.

 When I got back to Sunnyvale, my biggest surprise was that I didn’t get into trouble.
 Instead someone realized that the knowledge I had accumulated could provide the big picture to brief new guys “read in” to this compartmentalized program.
 Of course I had to work with the customer to scrub the information to get its classification back down to our compartmental clearance.
 (My officemate who would replace me on the site, Richard Farley, would go on to a more tragic career.)
 I continued to give these briefings as a consultant to ESL even after I had joined my first chip startup; Zilog.

 Two Roads Diverged in a Wood and I took the Road Less Traveled By, And That Has Made All the Difference

 Extraordinary times bring extraordinary people to the front.
-Bill Perry the founder of ESL, is now acknowledged as one of the founders of the entire field of National Reconnaissance, working the NSA, CIA and the NRO in programs to intercept and evaluate Soviet missile telemetry and communications intelligence.
+Bill Perry the founder of ESL (and later Secretary of Defense) is now acknowledged as one of the founders of the entire field of National Reconnaissance, working with the NSA, CIA and the NRO to develop systems to intercept and evaluate Soviet missile telemetry and communications intelligence.